alex-nuclearboy/goit-python-web-hw13/README.md

 #### Starting the Server

-- Once the migrations and data transfer are complete, you can start the Django development server:
+- Once the migrations and data transfer are complete, **launch the Django development server**:
     - Unix/Linux/macOS:
     ```bash
     python3 manage.py runserver